nextcloud/documentation/developer_manual/tutorial.rst

   ?>

-An instance of the api is passed via dependency injection, the same goes for a request instance.
-POST and GET parameters are abstracted by the Request class and can be accessed via **$this->params('myPostOrGetKey')** in the controller.
+An instance of the api is passed via dependency injection, the same goes for a Request instance.
+POST and GET parameters are abstracted by the Request class and can be accessed via **$this->params('myPostOrGetKey')** inside the controller.
 This has been done to make the app better testable.

-If a POST and GET value exist with the same key, the POST value is preferred.
+.. note:: If a POST and GET value exist with the same key, the POST value is preferred.
 You should avoid to have both values with the same key though.

 Every controller method has to return a response.
 All possible reponses can be found in :file:`lib/response.php`.
 The file contains wrappers for Ownclouds internal template engine and JSON response and is used to create a uniform response object which is testable.